rmsrosa/random_notes/docs/src/generative/probability_flow.md

         & = \frac{1}{2}\nabla_x \cdot \left( \left( \nabla_x \cdot ( G(t, x)G(t, x)^{\mathrm{tr}} ) + G(t, x)G(t, x)^{\mathrm{tr}}\nabla_x \log p(t, x) \right) p(t, x) \right).
     \end{align*}
 ```
-As discussed in the Introduction, both formulations have their advantages.
+As discussed in the Introduction, both formulations seem to have their advantages.
 So one idea is to split up the diffusion term and handle one part as the ODE flow and leave the other part as the SDE diffusion.
 This is what we do next.

 ### For a general Itô diffusion